 That means you can track the entire journey of a customer order, from the “Buy” button to delivery — and even returns.

-In short, an order management system organizes and automates everything that needs to happen to get customers what they ordered on time and in good condition.
+In short, an order management system organises and automates everything that needs to happen to get customers what they ordered on time and in good condition.

 What is order processing?

 Order processing is the process or workflow from order placement to delivery.
-This is a key element of retail order fulfillment, where reliability and accuracy lead to customer satisfaction.
+This is a key element of retail order fulfilment, where reliability and accuracy lead to customer satisfaction.